top of page

 But I could afford some things: I could afford to go out to eat in San Francisco ($200).
 I could afford to occasionally go away for the weekend ($750).
 I wasn’t worried about covering rent, and I could afford the occasional splurges, within reason.
 (I don’t think anyone should ever risk bankruptcy for coaching.)
 Coaching simply wasn’t on my list of "possible splurges" until I was desperate.
 And I only spent as much money as I could afford to lose.
 Which is the rule for making any kind of investment, including one in yourself.

-Here’s the thing about “practical” coaches, like me, and like Tasha.
-If your coach isn’t delivering value that’s at least double their fees you should fire them.
-Because that’s the sort of difference you can (and should) expect.
 Honestly, just having an hour consistently set aside once a week that’s dedicated to whatever it is you want to achieve is enormous.
 You could be talking to a lamp post about your goals and it would help (so long as you did it consistently and stayed on topic).
 Even a mediocre coach can do a lot more than that.
 The impact of caring, human attention is enormous.
-The effect of skilled caring human attention is literally life changing.
+The effect of skilled caring, human attention is literally life changing.

-I also, for the first time, had proof there was a reasonably good chance I would be able to earn a living.
-I connected with my coach just as she was beginning to get into coaching, and (by talking to her every week for two years) I’ve been able to observe her growth from basically zero to self-supporting during that time.
-Having a relationship with someone, and watching them slowly develop a business was enough for me to know that I could do it too.
+I also (for the first time) got proof that there was a reasonably good chance I would be able to earn a living.
+I connected with my coach just as she was beginning to get into coaching, and was able to observe her growth from "basically zero" (living with her mom) to self-supporting (her own apartment in a big city).
+I'd known a few people who went into coaching, but I'd never had a front-row seat to the process.

 So.
 That's how I got into coaching.